BILL ANALYSIS

 ⚡ Government Convergence

-Over the last 90 days, 9 separate government actions have converged on Drones / Counter-UAS.
+Over the last 90 days, 92 separate government actions have converged on Drones / Counter-UAS.
 What that means: federal dollars are already moving — agencies are soliciting bids and awarding contracts, not just talking, and legislation and executive action are building the policy and funding tailwind behind it.
-When independent channels move together like this — 5 patents, 2 bills, 1 SEC filings and 1 procurement notices — it's the clearest early tell that Washington is committing to drones / counter-uas, the kind of build-up that reshapes the sector well before it's obvious in the headlines.
+When independent channels move together like this — 66 procurement notices, 14 bills, 8 federal contracts, 3 patents and 1 SEC filings — it's the clearest early tell that Washington is committing to drones / counter-uas, the kind of build-up that reshapes the sector well before it's obvious in the headlines.

 Converging government actions